appleboy/gin-jwt/README.md

 PROVIDED: `RefreshHandler`:

 This is a provided function to be called on any refresh token endpoint.
-The handler expects a `refresh_token` parameter (RFC 6749 compliant) and validates it against the server-side token store.
-If the refresh token is valid and not expired, the handler will create a new access token and refresh token, revoke the old refresh token, and pass the new tokens into `RefreshResponse`.
-This follows OAuth 2.0 security best practices by rotating refresh tokens.
+The handler expects a `refresh_token` parameter (RFC 6749 compliant) from multiple sources and validates it against the server-side token store.
+The handler automatically extracts the refresh token from the following sources in order of priority:

+1. **Cookie** (most common for browser-based apps): `RefreshTokenCookieName` cookie (default: `"refresh_token"`)
+2. **POST Form**: `refresh_token` form field
+3. **Query Parameter**: `refresh_token` query string parameter
+4. **JSON Body**: `refresh_token` field in request body

+If the refresh token is valid and not expired, the handler will:

+- Create a new access token and refresh token
+- Revoke the old refresh token (token rotation)
+- Set both tokens as cookies (if `SendCookie` is enabled)
+- Pass the new tokens into `RefreshResponse`

+This follows OAuth 2.0 security best practices by rotating refresh tokens and supporting multiple delivery methods.

+**Cookie-Based Authentication**: When using cookies (recommended for browser apps), the refresh token is automatically sent with the request, so you don't need to manually include it.
+Simply call the refresh endpoint and the middleware handles everything.

 OPTIONAL: `RefreshResponse`:

 This function is called after successfully refreshing tokens.
 It receives the complete new token information as a structured `core.Token` object and should return a JSON response containing the new `access_token`, `token_type`, `expires_in`, and `refresh_token` fields, following RFC 6749 token response format.
+Note that when using cookies, the tokens are already set as httpOnly cookies before this function is called.

 Signature: `func(c *gin.Context, token *core.Token)`